Client recipes

 This is an example.
 Your actual structure will be tailored to your specific project.

-However, you can also manually capture everything in your documentation without leaving the conversation:
+You can also manually capture everything in your documentation without leaving the conversation:

 Run the sb-update prompt